cezarykluczynski/ComicCMS2/README.md

 This project is aimed at recreating some of the functionalities of [ComicCMS](http://comiccms.com/).
-It does not share any common code, not does it offer any path of migration from the original.
+It does not share any common code, nor does it offer any path of migration from the original.

 It started as a learning project for some new technologies I wanted to familiarize myself with, and it could be abandonded at any time.